 We developed Victoria’s first ever 30-year infrastructure strategy in 2016.
 This statewide, evidence-based strategy covers all types of infrastructure and was developed in consultation with stakeholders and the community.

-An update of the strategy is underway and will be released in 2021.
-We will publish a draft strategy in 2020 for an eight week period of formal consultation with the community and stakeholders.
+An update of the strategy is underway and will be released later this year.
+We will hold a period of formal consultation with the community and stakeholders in early 2021.

 Updating the strategy is important to ensure our advice on Victoria’s infrastructure needs and priorities remains current, reflects changes in policy settings and responds to emerging challenges.

 To set the scene, Infrastructure Victoria published Growing Victoria’s Potential in April 2019 which examines the challenges and opportunities of Victoria’s population growth.
 Underpinning the paper is a package of research.
 This includes an examination of the cost of infrastructure provision in different development settings and regional and metropolitan profiles which outline the unique strengths and challenges in different parts of Victoria.